Should You Invest in Alphabet Inc. (GOOG) Now?

 GOOG) stock’s latest price update

-Alphabet Inc. (NASDAQ: GOOG)’s stock price has decreased by -1.78 compared to its previous closing price of 92.66.
-Despite this, the company has experienced a -3.20% fall in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 02/22/23 that Google Blocks News Results in Some Canadian Searches
+Alphabet Inc. (NASDAQ: GOOG)’s stock price has increased by 1.38 compared to its previous closing price of 101.07.
+However, the company has experienced a 12.58% gain in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 03/16/23 that Google Glass Is Going Away, Again

 GOOG’s Market Performance

-GOOG’s stock has fallen by -3.20% in the past week, with a monthly drop of -8.99% and a quarterly drop of -4.35%.
-The volatility ratio for the week is 2.59% while the volatility levels for the last 30 days are 2.46% for Alphabet Inc. The simple moving average for the last 20 days is -2.47% for GOOG stock, with a simple moving average of -11.47% for the last 200 days.
+Alphabet Inc. (GOOG) has experienced a 12.58% rise in stock performance for the past week, with a 5.52% rise in the past month, and a 7.50% rise in the past quarter.
+The volatility ratio for the week is 3.86%, and the volatility levels for the past 30 days are at 2.57% for GOOG.
+The simple moving average for the last 20 days is 9.97% for GOOG stock, with a simple moving average of 0.01% for the last 200 days.

 Analysts’ Opinion of GOOG